 Some people like to use recreational vehicles to travel with their children or other family members, but the truth is that vacationing in one of them with more than two people can become claustrophobic very quickly.

 This is because each person must take his own clothes, cosmetics, medications and other items with him, and there just is not enough room even in the largest coach for these things.

 Because you can purchase tents that are sized and designed to suit the number of travelers, this is not a big problem, as long as you plan carefully and organize well.

 Of course the more people who are involved, the more dishes, linens, food and other items you need to take with you.

 Last but not least is the issue of safety.

+People assume that all campgrounds are safe, but this is not necessarily true.
 You can never know who is parked beside you or what their intentions might be.

 A tent is easy to breach, whereas an RV is not.